rceba04/rceba04.github.io/_posts/2019-6-07-wwdc-2019-quick-review.md

 There are a lot of other things in the WWDC that I look forward to but the key items above reverberates to developers more.
 In the coming weeks I'd explore more on the capabilities of **SwiftUI** and **ARKit**, and maybe a few *Machine Learning* technologies as well.
 We'll write up more of the WWDC 2019 for juicy bits of new technology you can use for your new ideas for mobile apps.
 Stay tuned.

-*What do you think is your highlight of this years WWDC reveals?
+*What do you think is your highlight of this years WWDC reveal?
 Hit up on the comment section, and let us know.*